Merlot: Canada

-In Canada, Merlot can be found across the country from Ontario, where there were 498 ha of the grape in 2008, to British Columbia, where the grape is the most widely planted wine grape variety of either color at 641 ha.
+In Canada, Merlot can be found across the country from the Short Hills Bench of the Niagara Peninsula Ontario, where there were 498 ha of the grape in 2008, to British Columbia, where the grape is the most widely planted wine grape variety of either color at 641 ha.
 Here Merlot accounts for almost a third of all red wine grape plantings and is used for both varietal and Bordeaux-style blends.

 Mexico

 In Mexico, Merlot is cultivated primarily in the Valle de Guadalupe of Baja California, the country's main wine-producing area.
 Plantings have increased substantially since the 1980s, and cultivation has spread into the nearby areas of Ojos Negros and Santo Tomás.
 The grape can also be found in the north eastern Mexican wine region of Coahuila, across the border from Texas.

 Chile

 In Chile, Merlot thrives in the Apalta region of Colchagua Province.
-It is also grown in significant quantities in Curicó, Casablanca and the Maipo Valley.
+It is also grown in significant quantities in Curicó, Casablanca, and the Maipo Valley.
 Until the early 1990s, the Chilean wine industry mistakenly sold a large quantity of wine made from the Carménère grape as Merlot.
-Following the discovery that many Chilean vineyards thought to be planted with Sauvignon blanc was actually Sauvignonasse, the owners of the Chilean winery Domaine Paul Bruno (who previously worked with Château Margaux and Château Cos d'Estournel) invited ampelographers to comb through their vineyards to make sure that their wines were properly identified.
+Following the discovery that many Chilean vineyards thought to be planted with Sauvignon blanc were actually Sauvignonasse, the owners of the Chilean winery Domaine Paul Bruno (who previously worked with Château Margaux and Château Cos d'Estournel) invited ampelographers to comb through their vineyards to make sure that their wines were properly identified.
 Genetic studies discovered that much of what had been grown as Merlot was actually Carménère, an old French variety that had gone largely extinct in France due to its poor resistance to phylloxera.
-While the vines, leaves and grapes look very similar, both grapes produce wines with distinct characteristics—Carménère being more strongly flavored with green pepper notes and Merlot having softer fruit with chocolate notes.
+While the vines, leaves, and grapes look very similar, both grapes produce wines with distinct characteristics—Carménère being more strongly flavored with green pepper notes and Merlot having softer fruit with chocolate notes.